Jayson Tatum NBA Playoffs Player Props: Celtics vs. 76ers

 - The Celtics rank 16th in possessions per game with 101.9.
 His opponents, the 76ers, have one of the slowest tempos with 99.8 possessions per contest.

-- Defensively, the 76ers are third in the NBA, conceding 110.9 points per game.
+- On defense, the 76ers have given up 110.9 points per contest, which is third-best in the league.

-- On the glass, the 76ers have allowed 41.2 rebounds per contest, which puts them second in the league.
+- The 76ers are the second-ranked squad in the league, giving up 41.2 rebounds per game.

-- The 76ers are the sixth-ranked squad in the league, allowing 24.2 assists per contest.
+- In terms of assists, the 76ers are ranked sixth in the league, conceding 24.2 per game.

-- Conceding 11.6 made 3-pointers per contest, the 76ers are the fifth-ranked team in the NBA.
+- The 76ers are the fifth-ranked squad in the NBA at allowing threes, conceding 11.6 made 3-pointers per game.

 Jayson Tatum vs. the 76ers